Paul McVeigh West Cork Residency 2026

 Let me introduce ‘Turnstones’

-The winning stories have also been published as an anthology, I Cleaned the – & Other Stories: Winners of the Commonwealth Short Story Prize 2021, available in bookshops and online
+The winning CSSP stories have also been published as an anthology, I Cleaned the – & Other Stories: Winners of the Commonwealth Short Story Prize 2021, available in bookshops and online

 Granta Image @Garrett Coakley